 In contrast to the M.Ed. degrees, which are essentially designed for elementary and secondary educators and administrators, M.A. and M.S. degrees may offer an education in instructional technology that appeals to a wide range of other occupations that seek to integrate technological learning methods.

-For professionals on the IT side who want to use their expertise to help realize the potential of computer-assisted learning, earning either a Master of Arts or Master of Science in Educational technology may be beneficial.
+For professionals in Arkansas on the IT side who want to use their expertise to help realize the potential of computer-assisted learning, earning either a Master of Arts or Master of Science in Educational technology may be beneficial.
 Students who already have the technical skills may learn ways of potentially turning their knowledge of educational technology into a career designing educational games and software.
 For students with a leaning towards management, this may also be directed toward a tech administration position.
 Some of the coursework might include:

-Earning a master’s in technology education might prepare students for a variety of career paths, whether you are approaching your profession as a teacher, administrator, corporate trainer, or as an architect of online learning platforms.
+Earning a master’s in technology education in Arkansas might prepare students for a variety of career paths, whether you are approaching your profession as a teacher, administrator, corporate trainer, or as an architect of online learning platforms.
 For instance,

 Educational and instructional technology careers are growing as advancements in technology are changing education from elementary school to the university level and beyond.
 Why not start searching for an educational technology masters program on GradSchools.com today!

 GradSchools.com Offers 5 Masters in Educational Technology in Arkansas

 Western Governors University